 Recharge Boston: Boston's Zero Emission Vehicle Program

 Electric vehicles are cars or other vehicles powered completely, or in part, by electricity.
-They produce less pollution from the tailpipe, and often save people money.
+They produce lower emissions and less noise than vehicles powered by gasoline, diesel, and other fossil fuels.
+Electric vehicles can include electric assisted small vehicles, including electric-bycicles and electric-foot scooters.

 To increase access to public EV charging, the City of Boston is installing EV charging stations in some of our municipal parking lots.

 Parking in our municipal parking lots is free.
 EV charging is $0.25/kWh.
 There is a $1.00 per hour inactive charge once your charging has completed.

-- Lot 1 - 30 Ruggles Street, Roxbury (under construction)
+- Lot 1 - 30 Ruggles Street, Roxbury (available for use)

 Lot 2 - 398 Market Street, Brighton (coming soon)